eargot1/Tech_test_amadeus_2/README.md

 # Pet Adoption App

+Disclaimer: if the pushes seems like from another person is because of the pc i pushed the repo

 This is a full-stack pet adoption application with a Vue.js frontend, a Spring Boot (Kotlin) backend, and a MySQL database.
 Everything runs easily with Docker Compose.